raspberrypilearning/silly-reminder/en/step_1.md

 From the `Music` block menu, drag the `play..tone..Middle C for 1 beat.. until done` block.
 Place it below the `change timer by -1` variable block.

 Click on the `Middle C` module and a piano keys console will appear.
 Choose a suitable note for your timer.
-In this example we have selected `Middle A`.
+In this example, we have selected `Middle A`.

 --- /collapse ---